 Another phenomenon that may have witnessed, particularly in younger men (who have not yet suffered from back pain and who will probably argue they are comfortable) is the adoption of the "Ferrari position".
 Where they are reclined to such an extent that only their shoulders are in contact with the seat back, their arms are at full stretch to reach the keyboard, and their chin is nearly resting on their chest.
-Although it may appear cool, this posture creates a huge amount of tension in the muscle to the rear of the neck and in the unsupported arms and spine.
+Although it may appear cool, this posture creates a huge amount of tension in the muscles to the rear of the neck and in the unsupported arms and spine.
 These behaviours whilst understandable should be corrected, as current comfort (or more accurately absence of discomfort) does not necessarily constitute a good posture and is no guarantee of longer-term wellbeing.
 Many of the painful symptoms of MSD's are cumulative and may not surface for many years, by which time they are often irreversible.
-The difficulty can be in convincing people to persevere with good postures that can initially may feel strange or awkward.
+The difficulty can be in convincing people to persevere with good postures that may initially feel strange or awkward.

-With this knowledge employers are expected to ensure risk assessments are performed regularly for all DSE users which considers:
+With this knowledge employers are expected to ensure risk assessments are performed regularly for all DSE users and acted upon accordingly.
+These assessments should consider:

-- the nature of the work including the volume, urgency and criticality - the equipment used including hardware and software systems - the environment including lighting, space available, thermal comfort etc. - the unique variations of individuals including physical and cognitive capabilities
+- The nature of the work including the volume, urgency and criticality - The equipment used including hardware and software systems - The environment including lighting, space available, thermal comfort etc. - The unique variations of individuals including physical and cognitive capabilities

-For office based staff DSE assessments are often a formalised process performed in the first few weeks of employment by a competent member of staff, with subsequent reviews conducted by the individual employee following an E-learning programme and self-assessment checklist.
+For office-based staff, DSE assessments are often a formalised process performed in the first few weeks of employment by a competent member of staff, with subsequent reviews conducted by the individual employee following an E-learning programme and self-assessment checklist.
 The results then being passed to management to evaluate and respond to any shortcomings identified.